tonytang9544/CT5_Dropbox_Backup/README.md

 Backup dropbox files onto partitions with unsupported file systems, such as exFAT.

+This script never changes files on the cloud server.

+**Note that this script will remove any local file under the specified backup folder.
+So make sure you select an empty local folder as your local backup folder.**

 ## Before running the script

 You should register for an app in your Dropbox account by going to [https://www.dropbox.com/developers/apps?_tk=pilot_lp&_ad=topbar4&_camp=myapps](https://www.dropbox.com/developers/apps?_tk=pilot_lp&_ad=topbar4&_camp=myapps).